Period of Study

 ● A PDF version of email correspondence with the faculty member is sufficient to fulfill this requirement.

-● Verification of financial status is required as part of the application process for the Certificate of Eligibility (COE), a document necessary to obtain a visa to study in Japan.
+● Financial status verification* might be required as part of the application process for the Certificate of Eligibility (COE), which is the documentation used to obtain a visa to study in Japan.
+You will be notified by the relevant contact person at Tokyo Tech if you are required to submit the documents.